apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 As it turns out, you can save a LOT of memory this way.
 You don't have to store intermediate activations or gradients.
 And since there's no backwards pass you get almost perfect pipeline parallelism for free.
 It's amazing.
 Super easy to scale.
 Genuinely fantastic.

 But another thing that's cool is, much like RL, we can choose any loss function we want, because we're guessing and checking.
-This makes it pretty unique as a finetuning method.
+This makes it pretty unique.

+Yet another cool thing, perhaps the coolest.
+Since there's no backawrds pass training and inference are the same thing.
+You can extract useful work from the model as you're training it, so long as you have metrics to measure your work by.

-So, let's explain how it works.
+Let's explain how it works.
 To minimize the loss by tweaking model weights, you need direction information and magnitude information.
 You need the gradient.
 Which you don't have, so you have to find a way to estimate.
-There are a bunch of ways to do this, but the most popular is MeZO and algorithms that derive from MeZO.
-More on that soon.
+There are a bunch of ways to do this.
+Of particular interest to me are the algorithms that derive from [MeZO](https://arxiv.org/abs/2305.17333), [SPSA](https://www.jhuapl.edu/spsa/PDF-SPSA/Spall_TAC92.pdf), and [Evolution Strategies](https://arxiv.org/abs/1703.03864).

-Broadly, there are two approaches to this.
-Either you fall back to the analytical definition of a gradient, which involves evaluating the model once with a nudge to each parameter, or you use an evolutionary approach.

 The common thing about every ZO approach though is that it sucks.
 And that's probably why nobody uses Zeroth-Order optimizers.

 The specific reason why it sucks is that the only way to get information about the true gradient is by sampling, and sampling doesn't do a whole lot for you.
 You have to sample a ton, but sampling doesn't give you a lot of information about the true grad, and even the information it does give you is noisy.
+The signal-to-noise ratio is awful.
 Worse, it's not noisy in the way your batch is noisy, it's noisy in a deeper, more fundamental way.
 And getting a bad batch is a problem even under first-order optimization.

-But wait, it gets worse.
-To get a gradient update with the same convergence as you get by doing backprop a single time, you need to average over p perturbations, where p is your parameter count.
+To get a gradient update with the same convergence as you get by doing backprop a single time, you need to average over `p` perturbations, where `p` is your parameter count.
 That's the analytical definition of a gradient.

 In summary, the ZO gradient noise is so, so, so bad.
 It's better just to calculate grads if you have the option.
 Calculating the gradient directly is better than trying to estimate it with smoke and mirrors.

 It does save you a ton of memory though.
 And it works on loss functions that are not differentiable, as long as they are finely-grained enough.